Uniform and insignia of Scouting America: Cub Scout uniform

+Optional female Cub Scout leader uniform

-Female leaders in Cub Scouting have the option of wearing the classic yellow blouse with navy blue pants, shorts, skirt or culottes instead of the Scouts BSA tan uniform.
+Female leaders in Cub Scouting have the option of wearing the yellow blouse with navy blue pants, shorts, skirt or culottes instead of the Scouts BSA tan uniform.
 The yellow blouse, though, is less common since it has been discontinued for years.

 Venturing uniform

 Each Venturing crew votes on the desired uniform; they may use either the official Venturing uniform or may develop their own.
 Other than emblems, crew developed uniforms may not use elements of other BSA uniforms and must meet other uniform standards, such as not resembling military uniforms.
 Venturers may not wear the Boy Scout uniform.

 The official Venturing uniform consists of the spruce green button-up shirt available only in short sleeves, charcoal gray shorts or trousers, gray socks with Venturing logo and the gray web belt with brass buckle and Venturing logo or the black riggers style belt with Venturing logo.

 Original hats were the gray baseball cap or the gray bushman hat with snap-up brim, both with Venturing logos.
 These were replaced by the Venturing ultra-shield uniform cap in gray with a removable fabric shield.

 Venturers may develop a unique crew emblem that, with approval from the Scout executive, may be worn on the right sleeve of the uniform.

 A male Venturer who earned rank as a Boy Scout may wear the rank emblem centered on the left pocket.
 Venturers who earned rank as a Venturer wear this rank emblem centered on the left pocket.